-- Choose Tools | Manage Folders to display the "Manage Folders dialog: By Business Area tab". - Use the "Manage Folders dialog: By Business Area tab" to assign any number of folders (including orphan folders) to a specific business area. - 2.
-Select the business area to which you want to assign one or more folders from the Business area drop down list. - By default, the Business area drop down list displays the business area currently selected in the Workarea. - 3.
-Move the required folders from the Available folders list to the Current folders - You can select more than one folder by pressing the Ctrl key and clicking another folder. - 4.
-Click OK to save the changes you have made. - The business area now contains the folders you specified in the Current folders
+1. Choose Tools | Manage Folders to display the "Manage Folders dialog: By Business Area tab".

+Use the "Manage Folders dialog: By Business Area tab" to assign any number of folders (including orphan folders) to a specific business area.

+2. Select the business area to which you want to assign one or more folders from the Business area drop down list.

+By default, the Business area drop down list displays the business area currently selected in the Workarea.

+3. Move the required folders from the Available folders list to the Current folders list.

+You can select more than one folder by pressing the Ctrl key and clicking another folder.

+The business area now contains the folders you specified in the Current folders list.